abs2g08/redditvid/README.md

 # Redditvid

-Redditvid is a lighweight client that regurgitates [www.reddit.com/r/videos](www.reddit.com/r/videos) into a responsive form.
+Redditvid is a lightweight client that regurgitates [www.reddit.com/r/videos](www.reddit.com/r/videos) into a responsive form.
 It's made using Ember CLI and hosted on Node.js.
 I created it to better understand Ember, Ouath and SVG transitions.
 Currently it's possible to: